huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/general-settings/configuring-messages.md

 # Configuring messages
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor

-Huma takes clinician-patient communication seriously.
-Messages are configured in the Deployment so that care teams can send out pre-built messages designed to address specific issues quickly.
-In addition to this, custom messaging allows care teams to write their own personalised messages to patients.
+Excellent clinician-patient communication is paramount at Huma.
+Messages are configured in the deployment so that care teams can send out pre-built messages designed to address specific issues quickly.
+In addition to this, care teams can write their own personalised messages to patients.
 ## How it works​
 When configuring your Deployment, in the **App features**, check the **Messaging** checkbox to enable messaging and **Allow custom message** to allow care teams to compose their own messages.